Penderecki String Quartet with Arthur Rowe, piano

 Metropolitan United Church, 468 Wellington Street, London, ON

-Learn about the Banff International String Quartet.
+Learn about the Poiesis Quartet and the Banff International String Quartet Competition.

 James Campbell, clarinet, Cameron Crozman, cello, and Meagan Milatz, piano